PriyaJyesta/DATA-690-WANG/Course-Notes.md

 ### How to make text Bold in a Markdown cell in Python
 **bold text**

-### Italic How to make text Italic in a Markdown cell in Python
+### How to make text Italic in a Markdown cell in Python
 *italicized text*